top of page

 (in-person only)

-This in-person series is designed for people who can already play an instrument, but want to learn more about Irish traditional music and the repertoire that is commonly played
+This in-person series is designed for people who can already play a melody instrument, but want to learn more about Irish traditional music and the repertoire that is commonly played.

 We also welcome more experienced Irish musicians who would like to review and practice core repertoire.